 Then, based on the car model you choose, there are a number of trim levels available.

-For a Honda Pilot, these could be LX, EX-L, Sport, and Touring.
+For a Honda Pilot, these can be LX, EX-L, Sport, and Touring.

-For the trim level you choose, there could be a number of colors available, such as Red, Blue, Black, and White.
+For the trim level you choose, there can be a number of colors available, such as Red, Blue, Black, and White.

 Contingent values allow you to set up these types of field dependencies in your data in which your choice for a value in one field defines and restricts the list of valid values for another field.

-For a real-world GIS example, consider the data model in the utility network asset package.
+For a real-world GIS example, consider the StructureJunction feature class within the utility network asset package.
 There is a point feature class for structure junctions that has subtypes for assets such as power poles, manholes, platforms, and so on.

 For the Pole subtype, domains have already been applied to three of the fields.
 The domains constrain the values that can be placed on each field to a list of valid values.
 For example, a pole can be of pole class 1, 2, or 3; a pole's material can be fiberglass, wood, or steel; and a pole's height can be 30 feet, 35 feet, 40 feet, 45 feet, and so on.

 Consider the contingencies that you want between field values on the Pole subtype.
-For this group of fields (class, material, and height), the set of contingencies could be as follows:
+For this group of fields (class, material, and height), the set of contingencies can be as follows: